JacintheKong/JacintheKong/README.md

 - 🔭 I’m currently pursuing a Master’s in Computer Science at the Georgia Institute of Technology

-- 🌱 I’m currently working at Mina AI, an AI enabled marketplace for baby items
+- 🌱 I’m currently working at Mina AI, an AI enabled marketplace for baby items: https://www.getmina.app/

 - 📫 How to reach me: yk2731@columbia.edu